OptimalBits/redbird/README.md

 2 months automatically forever.

 ##HTTPS Example

+(NOTE: This is a legacy example not needed when using Letsencript)

 Conceptually HTTPS is easy, but it is also easy to struggle getting it right.
 With redbird its straightforward, check this complete example: